Table of Contents

 This is an example of something that we’d rate as a 1.
 As you can tell this is going to take a lot more time and product for this to come clean.

 Now below here are some examples of ratings of kitchen sinks:

 Kitchen Sinks - 5 Rating

 This sink is a 5 – Average (does not have build up, but needs cleaned)

 This Sink is a 2 – very dirty ( it has a lot of build-up and a lot of scrubbing and cleaning will be required)

 Now, let’s talk about baseboards.
 Here are two photos of some baseboards that we would rate as a 3 because it is going to take more time and product to get this baseboards clean.

 Now just because these items are rated lower that doesn’t mean that your overall house will be rated that way.
 It just means that these areas, which take the longest anyway, will take longer than they should and that could make the bid off.

-If you took anything away from this, even if it’s not how to rate the condition, please understand the rating system is not there to pad a bill.
+If you took anything away from this, even if it’s not how to rate the condition, please understand the rating system is not there to pay a bill.
 We understand that we’re already not the cheapest cleaning service in the valley and we really dislike having to call someone to tell them the cleaning is going to cost more.
 It’s not an easy or fun conversation.
-Which is why we are putting this information together in the hopes that it can help people understand the amount of work that goes into cleanings with lower ratings, and to help us get the bid as close as possible upfront.
+This is why we are putting this information together in the hopes that it can help people understand the amount of work that goes into cleanings with lower ratings, and to help us get the bid as close as possible upfront.